AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ### Array to array or object to object

-If you are directly mapping an array to an array, or an object to an object, you can use the `ATTRIBUTE` source type.
+Using the `ATTRIBUTE` source type, you can also directly map an array to an array or an object to an object.
 An example of this mapping can be found below:

 **Sample JSON file**